kserve/website/docs/modelserving/data_plane/v2_protocol.md

 * “name” : A descriptive name for the server.
 * "version" : The server version.
 * “extensions” : The extensions supported by the server.
-Currently no standard extensions are defined.
+Currently, no standard extensions are defined.
 Individual inference servers may define and document their own extensions.

 #### Server Metadata Response JSON Error Object